What happened to the Guitar Conspiracy and all other eBooks?

-The beginner guitar course was created from the Beginner elements of the eBooks, along with all of the exercises and acoustic songs from the beginner section on site.
+The beginner guitar course was created from the beginner elements of the eBooks, along with all of the exercises and acoustic songs.
 It was launched in 2012 and took me six months to write.
 This course was immediately successful and made me realize that the eBooks would soon be obsolete.

 I started to wonder how long the entire advanced course might take, bearing in mind there would be so many more songs and exercises involved.
 However, I put this to the back of my mind and set about writing the intermediate guitar course.
 It took me an entire year to write and was launched the following year.
 The response was equally as good for this course.

 The step by step method had won me and my students over completely, so much so that in 2015 I pulled the plug on all eBooks.
-Instead, I have since offered step by step courses only.
+Instead, now I offered step by step courses only.